Tornadoes of 2022: October

-October 16 (Norway & Sweden)

-The first of three tornadoes started as a waterspout which then made landfall and struck Sandve, Norway, causing damage to a house and the complete destruction of a barn, as well as impaling debris into a frame house.
-The European Severe Storms Laboratory rated this tornado F1/IF1.
-The second tornado struck Brevikstranda, Norway, causing damage to several structures and numerous trees.
-A playhouse was completely destroyed, and several large trees were snapped or uprooted.
-The European Severe Storms Laboratory rated this tornado an F1/IF1.
-A third tornado occurred south of Avesta in Sweden, causing IF1 damage to a forest along a 600 meter long and 115-meter-wide swath.
-On October 18, it was confirmed that these tornadoes were embedded within a derecho that caused straight-line wind damage.

 October 23 (Europe)

 As severe thunderstorms and supercells spawned by Storm Beatrice moved across Northern France and Southern England, a total of 11 tornadoes were produced, a few of which were strong and caused major damage.
 In England, a low-end F2 tornado impacted the New Milton area, damaging the roofs of homes and snapping large tree trunks.
 An F1 tornado in Colden Common came close to the Marwell Zoo, downing trees and signs in the zoo's car park, and destroying some outbuildings.
 An F1 tornado also downed trees and damaged the roofs of homes in Welling, while two other F1 tornadoes were confirmed in Hurstbourne Priors and Up Somebourne.
 Six tornadoes touched down in France, including an F2 tornado that struck Beuzeville, where severe damage to homes occurred and semi-trucks were thrown into a pile.
 Another F2 tornado impacted Songeons, damaging industrial buildings, tearing roofing from homes and businesses, and destroying large outbuilding structures.
 The most significant event of the outbreak was a very long-tracked EF3/F3/T6/IF3 tornado, which became the longest-tracked tornado in the history of France, remaining on the ground for 206 km.
 The tornado caused severe damage in multiple towns, with the most intense damage occurring in Bihucourt, where well-built brick homes and other buildings sustained total loss of their roofs and exterior walls, cars were tossed, and debris was scattered throughout the community.
 The tornado eventually crossed into Belgium, causing tree and roof damage in a few villages before dissipating.
 A few F1 tornadoes also caused considerable damage in the towns of Ferrières-en-Bray, Gaudechart, and Beaudéduit.